 Watch Herakles overcome the tainting of, the disgust towards, his weaponry.
-Unable to transition after decades of war, the many labors of his Lot, he has been seized by and practiced free love and experimented with drugs or whatever, but someone who is a total square might read the book and say "wow, there is more to life than two hours of commute, eight hours of work, four hours of TV and a couple hours of miscellaneous per day, and I should check it out."
-I think a lot of people who liked On The Road were stuck unquestioningly in life scripts that weren't working for them, and either got shook out of their ruts or at least thought it was nice to fantasize that they could, in principle, get shook out of them. [blog comment December 2, 2014 at 4:06 am])
+Unable to transition after decades of war, the many labors of his Lot, he has been seized by madness, slaughtered his own house.
+The practical and practiced free love and experimented with drugs or whatever, but someone who is a total square might read the book and say "wow, there is more to life than two hours of commute, eight hours of work, four hours of TV and a couple hours of miscellaneous per day, and I should check it out."
+I think a lot of people who liked On The Road were stuck unquestioningly in life scripts that weren't working for them, and either got shook out of their ruts or at least thought it was nice to fantasize that they could, in principle, get shook out of them. [blog comment December 2, 2014 at 4:06 am] Everything is torque!